 Emotional wounds are the results of the painful experiences we have experienced throughout our lives.
 These wounds can be multiple and are known by many different names: humiliation, mistrust, betrayal, injustice, abandonment, etc. In order for us to properly heal we must become aware of our wounds instead of covering them up.
 The longer one waits to start the healing process the more acute the wounds get.
 It is important to recognize that when we are wounded we tend to constantly experience or perceive situations which touch our wounds in a negative way, causing many of us to put on multiple masks in order not to relive the pain.

-Accepting our wounds as part of us can be very beneficial as it will help us to accept ourselves unconditionally instead of trying to be someone else.
-You may or may not want to agree with the fact that your wounds are real; however the first step towards healing starts with accepting the possibility to look at your wounds and recognize them as real events in your life which took a toll on you and left their mark.
-Accepting our wounds means having the courage to take a look at them, to examine them closely and knowing part of the human experience is having to encounter situations which will need to be resolved and wounds which will need to be healed.
+Accepting our wounds as part of us can be very beneficial as it will help accept ourselves unconditionally instead of trying to be someone else.
+You may or may not want to agree with the fact your wounds are real; however, the first step towards healing starts with accepting the possibility to look at your wounds and recognize them as real events in your life which took a toll on you and left their mark.
+Accepting our wounds means having the courage to take a look at them, to examine them closely, knowing part of the human experience is having to encounter situations which will need to be resolved and wounds which will need to be healed.

-Having wounds does not make you worst than anyone else; you don’t punish yourself for having built walls to protect you.
-At its time it was a heroic act, those walls protected you from the environment/situation which damaged you, however those walls have already fulfilled their function; now they are hindering you, they are keeping you from living a fulfilling life.
+Having wounds does not make you worst than anyone else, you don’t need to punish yourself for having built walls to protect you.
+At its time it was a heroic act, those walls protected you from the environment/situation which damaged you; however, those walls have already fulfilled their function, now they are hindering you, they are keeping you from living a fulfilling life.
 Believe me, the longer you keep them up the harder they will get to tear down; we become prisoners of the walls which were meant to protect us.
 When something happens that reopens your wounds instead of running, take a good look at them, once you can see them it’s time to start thinking about healing them.

-Take time to observe how you have become attached to your wounds.
-The ideal is to get rid of all our masks as soon as possible without judging or criticizing ourselves; this will allow us to identify how we should treat our wounds in order to heal them.
-Ideally you will take the time to look at your wounds and identify why in the first place did you feel you had to put the mask on.
-Only then will you be on your way towards healing; your guide will be the positive emotions you’ll experience as you drop each walls.
-Emotions of feeling good, living openly; no longer hiding!.
+Take time to observe how you have become attached to your wounds, the ideal is to get rid of all our masks as soon as possible without judging or criticizing ourselves; this will allow us to identify how we should treat our wounds in order to heal them.
+Ideally you will take the time to look at your wounds and identify why in the first place did you feel you had to put a wall on.
+Only then will you be on your way towards healing; your guide will be the positive emotions you’ll experience as you drop each wall.
+Emotions of feeling good, living openly, no longer hiding!

 “The deepest pain I ever felt was denying my own feelings to make everyone else comfortable”